 Computer Science: One introductory computer science course.
 This is satisfied by COMP 131 or COMP 132.

 27 Non-technical credit hours: This is satisfied by the completion of seven additional courses in the humanities or social sciences.
 Some distribution requirement courses may count toward this Columbia pre-requisite.

 Economics: One year of Principles of Economics.
 This is satisfied by ECON 111 and ECON 112.

 English: One semester of English Composition.
 This is satisfied by completion of the First-Year Seminar.

 Each individual engineering major also has required pre-requisites that must be completed with a minimum "B" grade in each course.
-For more information on the pre-requisites for each major, please email the program contact, Laura Kilko.
+For more information on the pre-requisites for each of Columbia's engineering majors, please email the program contact, Laura Kilko.